Skip to content

 How do I remain lucid in a relationship?

-The framework does not prescribe rules, but it provides a diagnostic standard: in this relationship, is each person’s lucidity (D5) growing or diminishing?
-The Obscuration-as-Self-Harm Principle (EP1) applies to relationships as well: if a relationship requires you to systematically obscure your real feelings, real judgments, and real needs, that relationship is structurally damaging your capacity for lucidity.
-Conversely, if you obscure the other person’s reality within the relationship (ignoring their suffering, denying their feelings, making decisions that are rightfully theirs), you damage their lucidity in turn.
-A lucid relationship is not a relationship free of conflict; it is one in which both parties can see each other through the conflict, rather than seeing only their own needs.
+The framework writes no rulebook, but it hands you a single diagnostic gauge: inside this relationship, is each person’s lucidity (D5) climbing or bleeding away?
+The Obscuration-as-Self-Harm Principle (EP1) reaches into relationships too.
+If staying in one demands that you routinely paper over your real feelings, your real judgments, your real needs, then that relationship is quietly eroding your capacity for lucidity at the structural level.
+Run it the other direction: if you paper over the other person’s reality, looking past their suffering, waving off their feelings, seizing decisions that were rightfully theirs to make, then you are corroding their lucidity in turn.
+A lucid relationship is one where both people can still see each other clear through the conflict, rather than seeing nothing past the wall of their own wants.

 What is good?
 What is evil?